Grand Duke Boris Vladimirovich of Russia: World tour

 On the morning of 31 March 1904, while galloping from the heights of Dacha Hill on the rim of Port Arthur, he witnessed the sinking of the Russian battleship Petropavlovsk in which more than 600 men died; his brother Grand Duke Kirill was among the few survivors.
-In December 1904, for his bravery in battle, he was awarded a golden sword with the caption For Courage and was promoted to staff captain.
+In December 1904, for his bravery in battle, he was awarded a golden sword with the inscription For Courage and was promoted to staff captain.

 In 1905, in Nice, Grand Duke Boris proposed to Princess Victoria Eugenia of Battenberg.
 They had met two years before in the Isle of Wight.
 She was seventeen years old and hesitated, deciding to postpone her decision until she had made her debut in society.
 By then she had forgotten about Boris and in the next season she met her future husband King Alfonso XIII of Spain.

 1911 was a busy year for the grand duke.
 He was made colonel and in April he represented Russia at the Turin World Fair and the Fine Arts Exhibition in Rome during the celebrations for the 50th anniversary of Italy's unification.
 On 22 June 1911, he represented his cousin Tsar Nicholas II at the coronation of Britain's King George V in Westminster Abbey.
 In November the same year, he was Russia's emissary at the coronation of Vajiravudh the King of Siam.
 On his way back to Europe, he visited Egypt and Greece.
 Between 1910 and 1914, he wore the uniform of colonel of His Imperial Highness the Tsarevich Atamansky Guards Cossack Regiment.
 In 1914, he became a major general.